dchichkov/cpp_fdw/README.md

 Building
 --------

-json\_fdw depends on yajl-2.0 for parsing, and zlib-devel to read compressed files.
+cpp\_fdw depends on yajl-2.0 for parsing, and zlib-devel to read compressed files.
 So we need to install these packages first:

     ## Fedora 17+